Health Quiz

 During the last few years of perimenopause, your body may start to show signs perimenopause is ending.
 Some symptoms can increase in severity and frequency during the last few years of your perimenopause cycle, while others may begin to ease and become less intrusive.

-• Problems Sleeping – With hot flashes, night sweats, hormonal fluxes and most likely increased anxiety, it can be tough to get a good night's sleep.
-In addition, due to the hormone fluctuations, women can have insomnia which starts at perimenopause and continue to be an issue through the menopause years.
+With hot flashes, night sweats, hormonal fluxes and most likely increased anxiety, it can be tough to get a good night's sleep.
+In addition, due to the hormone fluctuations, women can have insomnia which starts at perimenopause and continues to be an issue through the menopause years.

-• Stable Mood – Here is some good news.
+Here is some good news.
 The British Menopause Society reported that the challenging ups and downs which affect around 75% of women during perimenopause are likely to stabilise as we begin to enter menopause.
-This means that although hormones may be low as you reach menopause, they will be at a consistent low.
+This means that the mood swings won't last for a lifetime.

 No two bodies are the same, even in the same families, so the age and rate of ovary function decline differ hugely.
-Many women will also wonder how long perimenopause lasts, which also differs for everyone.
-What can be confirmed is once you have not had a menstrual cycle for 12 months (including spotting), perimenopause will officially end, and you have reached menopause.
+That's why answering the question - How long does perimenopause lasts? can be quite difficult.
+What we confirm is once you haven't had a menstrual cycle for 12 months (including spotting), your perimenopause has ended, and you have reached menopause.

 Closing Thoughts

 Menopause is a natural biological part of a woman's life cycle but can be challenging to manage.
-Gaining a greater understanding of what to expect from perimenopause and the length of time symptoms are likely to last can help women look after their bodies better.
+Gaining a greater understanding of what to expect from perimenopause can help women look after their bodies better.

-Looking after our bodies at all stages of our life can allow us to age well and continue to live an active and fulfilled life well into our menopausal years.
-Instead of focusing on our chronological age and shifting to thoughts of biological age, it is possible to make the changes needed to have a smoother journey through perimenopause.
+Looking after our bodies at all stages of life can allow us to age well and continue to live an active and fulfilled life well into our menopausal years.
+Instead of focusing on your chronological age, we encourage you to shift focus to your lifestyle.

 Frequently Asked Questions (FAQs)